kamranbadirov/kamranbadirov.github.io/README.md

-My personal website.
-Planning to change it
+This was supposed to be a personal portfolio/website.
+Will get around to it at some point.